 There’s also the possibility of investing in smart-home technology or medical alerts to help take care of your parents.
 This won’t be free, either.
 If one or both of your parents might need medical alerts, you can check out CentSai‘s Medical Alert System Buyer’s Guide to find the best option.

 But if the above is not possible or affordable, will your parents have to move in with you or one of your siblings?
 Will they have to move to a senior housing complex, assisted living center, or a nursing home?
 Will it be near you or other family members?

 What about who will be the primary coordinator of their care?
 Who will be their health care proxy?
 Who will have a power of attorney over their financial matters?
 You should seek the assistance of a qualified legal counsel, with expertise in elder care.

 Your parents may have a favorite child, but maybe that sibling lives halfway across the country or maybe is overseas.
 The geographically closest child might be your sister who has been battling various addictions and is probably not in the right frame of mind for this.
 It’s now up to you.

 So, after you and your parents have come to terms with the emotional, logistical, and legal issues, it’s now time for the rubber to meet the road.

 There are no magic bullets here.
-Some options may be better than others, and, sometimes, more than one option will need to be used.
+Some options may be better than others, and sometimes you’ll need to use more than one option.
 What is important is having a plan.
 The plan doesn’t have to be perfect, but you need to have one.
-As General George S. Patton, Jr. said many years ago, a good plan today is better than a perfect one tomorrow.
+As General George S. Patton Jr. said many years ago, “A good plan today is better than a perfect one tomorrow.”